primer/react/docs/content/index.md

 }
 ```

-*Note that using `Object.assign` will only create a shallow merge.
+Note that using `Object.assign` to merge themes will only create a shallow merge.
 This means that if both themes have a `color` object, the _entire_ `color` object will be replaced with the new `color` object, instead of only replacing duplicate values from the original theme's color object.
+If you want to merge sub-values, be sure to use a deep-merging strategy.

 ## Static CSS rendering